 - How to access your voicemail from outside of the office

-Additional changes to voicemail services, such as joint mobile-landline voicemail accounts can be discussed with your Telephone Coordinator.
+Additional changes to voicemail services, such as combined mobile-landline voicemail accounts can be discussed with your Telephone Coordinator.

 If you ever need to change or cancel your mobile data, talk or text plan, please contact your Telephone Coordinator.
 They will facilitate this process and contact the service provider.

-All telephone numbers identified as Government of Saskatchewan will initially be programmed by default to display the standardized name “GOVT OF SASK” when placing calls outside the government Centrex/Centrex IP (VoIP) telephone system.
-Inside the government Centrex (VoIP) telephone system only, your name will appear as it does on the Government Telephone Directory Service.
+All telephone numbers identified as Government of Saskatchewan will initially be programmed by default to display the standardized name “GOVT OF SASK” when placing calls outside the government telephone system.
+Inside the government telephone system only, your first and last name will typically be programmed to appear.

 SaskTel offers four levels of teleconference services: on demand, unattended, attended and events call.
 Each moderator is billed a flat per-minute rate that includes all applicable toll-free and long distance charges within Canada and the United States.
 All four levels include a toll-free line for participants to dial.